-On success, the function returns ERL_MSG and the Emsg struct will be initialized as described above, or ERL_TICK,
+On success, the function returns ERL_MSG and the Emsg struct will be initialized as described above, or ERL_TICK, in which case no message is returned.
+On failure, the function returns ERL_ERROR and will set erl_errno to one of:

 '''

-in which case no message is returned.
-On failure, the function returns \mathtt{ERL\ERROR} and will set \mathtt{erl\errno} to one of:

 EMSGSIZE

 Buffer too small.

 ENOMEM

 No more memory available.

 ETO

 I/O error.

 int erl_send(fd, to, msg)

 Types:

 int fd;

 ETERM to, msg;

 This function sends an Erlang term to a process.

 fd is an open descriptor to an Erlang connection.

 to is an Erlang term containing the Pid of the intended recipient of the message.

 msg is the Erlang term to be sent.

 The function returns 1 if successful, otherwise 0 --- in which case it will set erl_errno to one of:

 EINVAL

 Invalid argument: to is not a valid Erlang pid.

 ENOMEM

 No more memory available.

-ETO
+EIO

 I/O error.

 int erl_reg_send(fd, to, msg)

 Types:

 int fd;

 char to;

 ETERM msg;

 This function sends an Erlang term to a registered process.

+fd is an open descriptor to an Erlang connection.

 '''